+CO6.
+Specify the classification and characteristics of Security challenges in Cloud

+Computing

-- CO1.
-Understand the details of Cloud Services and File System - CO2.
-Understand the details of Virtualization in cloud - CO3.
-Learn the classification and characteristics of Security challenges in Cloud Computing - CO4.
-Understand the details of Security challenges in Cloud Computing - CO5.
-Understand the Common standards of Cloud Computing - CO6.
+- CO7.
+Understand the details of Security challenges in Cloud Computing - CO8.
+Understand the Common standards of Cloud Computing - CO9.
 Deliberate in details with examples Various Application of Cloud Computing